thomascarreau/NSEoS/README.md

     small enough.

 * Relative uncertainty of b is large: why?: lack of data.

-* Replace ELFc for ELFd modeling: not pertinent to take a high density point as it is done is the paper, ELFc modeling give better results.

 * Work out the crust-core transition at constant pressure